libuv/libuv-release-tool/README.md

 1. Make sure you have the most up-to-date version of this tool and the libuv branch that will be used to create the release.
-2. Currently, the release tool requires Node.js v0.10.x.
+2. Currently, the release tool requires Node.js v12 or later.
 You may want to use something like `nvm` to change Node versions.
 3. Run `node ./release.js --version x.x.x --dir path --remote name`, where `x.x.x` is the version of libuv you are creating, `path` is the location of the libuv core repository on your machine, and `name` is the libuv core git